-Associate in Arts degrees and Certificates of Achievement will be conferred formally at the Commencement Ceremony held in May at the end of each spring semester.
+Associate in Arts degrees, Associate in Science degrees, and Certificates of Achievement will be conferred formally at the Commencement Ceremony held in May at the end of each spring semester.
 However, students will receive their degree or certificate following the close of the semester in which they apply for graduation.